inigochoa/dotfiles/README.md

 - [bottom]: A graphical system monitor.
 - [dry]: A terminal application to manage and monitor Docker containers.
 - [eza]: A modern replacement for `ls`.
+- [fastfetch]: A system info fetcher.
 - [git-cliff]: A customizable changelog generator.
 - [git-delta]: A syntax-highlighting pager for git diffs.
 - [onefetch]: A tool to display repository information.
-- [screenfetch]: A system info fetcher.
 - [starship]: A minimal, blazing-fast, and customizable prompt.
 - [tealdeer]: A fast implementation of `TLDR`.
 - [zoxide]: A smarter way to navigate your filesystem.